 A significant number of consumers postpone redecoration or purchase of furniture because they can not visualize how the finished design will look like.
 It is not always possible to appeal to professional designers.
 Then AR apps for the design come in handy.

 Many companies use augmented reality to give users the opportunity to “put” the selected furniture in the interior, to see whether it is appropriate in style and color and to determine if there is enough place for the furniture.

-Perhaps at the moment, the most famous app for choosing furniture is IKEA Place.
+Perhaps at the moment, the most famous AR app for choosing furniture is IKEA Place.
 But small companies also have similar applications.
 For example, the Polish startup Tylko Shelf, which produces shelves of unusual configuration, allows customers to find the perfect shelves for their interior using an augmented reality application.

 Also, augmented reality solutions help customers in choosing various decorative elements, lighting, wallpaper, tiles, or wall colors.
 In augmented reality applications, users can save different designs.
 Therefore, it’s easy to compare the options and choose the best one.

 More and more customers prefer to shop online.
 This also refers to jewelry.

 But because the price of jewelry is rather high and it often does not cover the usual return conditions, customers want to be confident in their choice.
 In this case, AR apps can help.